Shun Cutlery: Appearances in media

 A Shun Hollow-Ground Slicing Knife appeared in season 3 of Hannibal.
 A Classic Bird's Beak knife also made an appearance on True Detective.

 A set of Shun Premier cutlery was seen on the season 4 finale of The Blacklist.
 Outdoorsman Steven Rinella also used a Premier Chef's Knife on season 5 of MeatEater.

 Mystery writer Jeffery Deaver included a Shun Premier Slicing Knife in the crime novel The Kill Room.

 A virtual Shun knife is an award in the mobile game Family Guy: The Quest for Stuff.

+Meghan, Duchess of Sussex, was featured in the first season of With Love, Meghan cutting foods with the Shun Classic hollow-ground santoku knife in Blonde and the Shun Classic paring knife in Onyx.